 The facilitator may send messages to you all while you are in a Breakout Room.
 These will appear as banners on your screen before disappearing.
 Keep an eye out for them.

-A countdown will appear when it is time to return to the main session.
+A countdown may appear when it is time to return to the main session.
 You can wait and be automatically sent back to the main session.
 Alternatively, you can choose 'Leave' and 'Leave Room' to return to the main session manually.

 Normally the facilitator will close the session when it’s concluded.
 However, if you need to leave in the middle of the session, select “Leave Meeting”.